rangle/ngCourse2/handout/immutable/immutable-js/performance_transient_changes.md

 ## Performance

-Immutable data structures often have a performance penalty due to the costs of allocation new memory and copying data as well as the overhead of any diffing engine that might be used.
+Immutable data structures often have a performance penalty due to the costs of allocation new memory and copying data.
 Consider these two examples, one which uses a mutable array and one which uses an Immutable.js collection.

 **Mutable**
 ```typescript